Accrued Revenue Journal Entry: Earned but Not Yet Billed

 Scenario

-At June 30, Maple Advisory completed $4,800 of consulting work not yet billed.
-The invoice is sent on July 3, and payment is collected on July 20.
+At June 30, Maple Advisory has completed $4,800 of consulting work for a client that hasn't been billed yet.
+The team worked through June but billing runs on a project-completion cycle.
+The invoice is sent July 3, and payment is collected July 20.

 Journal Entries